FinocoAI/finoco-frontend-poc/README.md

-# Excel Agent Frontend
+# Warren by Finoco.ai - Frontend

-Frontend and tools to be executed in frontend.
+AI that understands your spreadsheets.
+Frontend application and tools to be executed in frontend.

 ## Architecture